plutospp/segmentation_models/README.rst

 Configuration
 ~~~~~~~~~~~
-The confiuration stored in folder "config" formated as .json contains informations how the program interpretates the data recorded in the .xlsx file.
+The confiuration .json files stored in folder "config" contains informations how the program interpretates the data recorded in the .xlsx file.

 .. code:: json